hustcer/nushell.github.io/.ebook-pub/commands/decode.md

 ## Parameters

-- `encoding`: the text encoding to use
+- `encoding`: The text encoding to use.

 ## Input/output types: